Telecominfraproject/wlan-testing/docs/TEST_PLANS.md

-## Test Plans and Markers associated with them are provided in this file
+## Test Plans and Markers associated with them are provided in this file :ledger:

 :speaking_head: SANITY